QMUL/poLCAParallel/README.md

 [testthat](https://testthat.r-lib.org/).
 All test codes are in `tests/`.

-The tests for the C++ code are done by compiling the test code, isolated from any R ecosystem, and running the compiled executables.
+The tests for the C++ code are done by compiling the test code, isolated from any R ecosystem, and running a compiled executable.
 It requires cmake, Catch2 and [armadillo](https://arma.sourceforge.net/).
 To compile the code, from the repository root, make a new directory and use cmake inside it